Skip to main content

 Deploy Poll

+Before deploying a Poll, make sure you have set the coordinator MACI public key to which you own the private key.
 To deploy your first Poll you can run the following command:

 pnpm deploy-poll:NETWORK